 HRC looked at “LGBTQ people” as though we are a single entity.
 We’re not.
 In reality, what lesbians experience (and are now experiencing, in addition to that), is beyond compare.

 Lesbians already had enough to contend with.
 While women statistically earn less, and are passed over for jobs more often, lesbians face additional hurdles.
 Even in so-called progressive states like NY and CA, I’ve faced discrimination for being a woman, and lost jobs for being out, or being outed, at work.

 The hurdles lesbians face are often compounded further still, if you’re a woman of color.
-In one WEHO location, music by Black artists was secretly banned by management, in an attempt to change the customer demographic, and dissuade lesbians of color from coming in.
+In one WEHO location, music by Black artists was banned by management, in an attempt to change the customer demographic, and dissuade lesbians of color from coming in.
 Management regularly confronted me with a set of racist microaggressions.
 Among other things: Why did my hair have to be so black?
-And as for my traditional Arabic eye makeup (something historically gender neutral, rooted in Arab culture and beliefs): Couldn’t I try to look more like the rest of the staff and try to blend in?
+And as for my traditional Arabic eye makeup (something historically gender neutral, rooted in Arab culture and beliefs): Couldn’t I try to blend in?
 Regardless of issues in both NY and LA, I’ve never dyed my hair, and in recent years I’ve toned-UP my cultural -isms.

 The same people who once fell quiet when I was yanked off a plane, might defend me today, but when it comes to discrimination in the workplace, they’re more likely to stay quiet.
 At all locations mentioned, with one exception, women of color were a vast minority among staff, especially Black women, and willingness/ability to blend, played a key role in position placement.